Chisholm, Minnesota

-Chisholm is a city in St. Louis County, Minnesota, United States.
+Chisholm is a small town in St. Louis County, Minnesota, United States.
 The population was 4,775 at the 2020 census.
 The city has been called "The Heart of the Iron Range" due to its location in the middle of the Mesabi Iron Range.

 History

 The city was named for its founder, Archibald Mark Chisholm (1862–1933), a mining man and investor from Glengarry County, Ontario, Canada.
 Chisholm was incorporated in 1901.
 A post office called Chisholm has been in operation since 1901.
 With a railroad line to Duluth and plenty of mining work available in and near town, Chisholm's population grew rapidly, and by 1908 it had more than 6,000 people and 500 buildings.
 On September 5, 1908, a fast-moving forest fire obliterated the town due to dry conditions and the wooden construction of nearly all the town's buildings.
 Many people escaped by going into the lake.
 No one died in the fire.
 Afterward, building codes were enhanced, and by the next summer, more than 70 fireproof buildings had been erected.

 Chisholm became a city in 1934.